 Baby girls will be developing a uterus, and their ovaries will contain primitive eggs, and the testes of baby boys will now be descending.
 If you’re about to have your 20-week anomaly scan, your sonographer may be able to work out the sex of your baby, although your hospital may have a policy not to reveal this information.

 Although the increase in your baby’s nerve cells is beginning to slow down, more complex connections are starting to form.
 In fact, your baby’s nervous and muscular systems have now developed enough to allow your baby to enjoy a satisfying stretch.

 Iron is a key nutrient throughout pregnancy, making up an important part of your balanced diet.
 Your blood cells need iron to carry oxygen

 You will be offered blood tests as part of your ante-natal care which will check for anaemia (a condition caused by iron deficiency) during your pregnancy, which will include assessing your haemoglobin and red blood cell levels.
 Many women have lower haemoglobin levels during pregnancy, but you’ll only be prescribed iron supplements if yours are very low.

-The Recommended Daily Allowance (RDA) of iron for most women – pregnant or not – is 15mg a day.
+The Recommended Daily Allowance (RDA) of iron for pregnant or breastfeeding women is 15mg a day.
 Eating enough iron-rich foods can help you maintain adequate levels.

 Adding iron to your diet